 Stress Less & Sleep More: Stress only affects your mental state, it also affects your skin and can even aggravate certain skin conditions and rashes.
 Try to minimise stress and make sure you’re getting at least seven hours of sleep per night.

 A Healthy Microbiome: We’ve known for a few years that there is a strong gut-skin relationship, meaning if your gut isn’t healthy neither is your skin!
-You can enhance gut health by incorporating gut-friendly and fermented foods into your diet and restricting processed foods and sugars and also making sure to include superfood like Pegaga by PurelyB - which is one natural and reliable way to optimise your gut strength.
+You can enhance gut health by incorporating gut-friendly fermented foods into your diet, restricting processed foods and sugars and also making sure to include superfood like Pegaga by PurelyB - which is one natural and reliable way to optimise your gut strength.

 Exercise: Movement not only helps to improve the metabolism, but it also helps increase circulation, blood flow and oxygen to skin cells.

 5 Nutrients for Healthier SkinIf you have the basics covered, then we can look into vitamins and minerals your skin needs to perform at its best.

 Spending too much time in the sun, poor nutrition, and environmental factors are just a few causes of free radicals (aka “oxidants”) in our bodies.
 These oxidants are “destroyers” and can increase the signs of ageing.
 But antioxidants can help!
 The more antioxidants you have in your body, the less harm the oxidants are able to cause.
 Antioxidants are literally slowing down the ageing process, so load up on antioxidant-rich superfoods like olive oil, kiwi, berries and green tea.

 Additionally, you can supplement with antioxidant-rich superfoods like Pegaga.
 Pegaga is rich in amino and fatty acids, beta carotene and phytonutrients, all great nutrients for calming inflammation, improving skin repair and enhancing collagen production.